Monday, January 2, 2012

 Keeping the ‘cool aunt’ status has become increasingly difficult as the nieces and nephews grow older and their gift needs become more complicated than a quick trip to the Disney store.

-My oldest nephew celebrates his seventh birthday early next month and, up until last week, I’d found nothing cool enough - and compact enough to ship quickly and relatively inexpensively.
+My oldest nephew celebrates his seventh birthday early next month, and up until last week, I’d found nothing cool enough – or compact enough – to ship quickly and relatively inexpensively.
 Then, just when I was despairing, the perfect cool toy arrived for review on my doorstep.

-I am certain that, not only is my nephew going to love this toy, he is also going to be one of the first kids in his school to have a Fyrflyz – which will significantly elevate my ‘cool aunt’ status - love it!
+Not only is my nephew going to love this toy, I am quite sure he is also going to be one of the first kids in his school to have a Fyrflyz – which will significantly elevate my ‘cool aunt’ status – love it!

 Fyrflyz are available at Toys 'R Us stores.